+When considering the quality of your drinking water, you may wonder about the differences between reverse osmosis vs distilled water.
 Reverse osmosis is a process that uses deionized water to filter out salt and other ions from the tap or bottled waters you use in your home.
 However, in reverse osmosis, the deionized water helps to remove the dissolved salts and oxygen in your home water.

 Use it to Wash Your Humidifier

 Using deionized water to clean your humidifier can help keep it working correctly.
 Demineralizing the water before you use it will eliminate any buildup that might have occurred while cleaning and prevent mineral deposits on or in the appliance.